Concordia Parish jury finds Clayton man guilty in killing of his wife, 12-year-old boy - Mississippi's Best Community Newspaper

 Watson later pleaded guilty of manslaughter and was given a 20-year suspended sentence with five years probation by the former Sixth District Circuit Judge Forest “Al” Johnson.

-Before his probation ended, his wife Meghan McCoy Watson and her 12-year-old son LaFrederick McCoy were found lifeless in their home at 211 Anderson Road in Clayton after they had both been shot with an AR-223 rifle.
+Before his probation ended, his wife Meghan McCoy Watson and her 12-year-old son LaFrederick McCoy were found lifeless in their home at 211 Anderson Road in Clayton after they had both been shot with an AR-15 .223 caliber rifle.

 “He shot and wounded a 12-year-old boy, who ran to the back of the trailer and hid in the master bathroom.
 Mr. Watson shoved the gun through the bathroom door and shot the child several times.
 The child did not expire in the bathroom but drug himself into the kitchen after Mr. Watson left and was found lying near his mother’s body.
 And that is what we presented to the jury when Mr. Watson took the stand and claimed it was self-defense — just like he claimed it was self-defense in Mississippi,” Burget said.
 “The jury here did not believe Mr. Watson and found him guilty of two counts of first-degree murder.”